Littledinobigegg/JEP/README.md

 Albatross’ sprites refined by either Martha’s Against Humanity or PvK: Annihilape, Arcanine-H, Bellossom, Carapthor, Kingdra, Magmortar, Magnezone, Ministare, Porygon2, Scream Tail, Squeamata, Tauros-P, Wugtrio

-# I don't know how I want to do the sprites just yet so I may end up not using any of these, it's always better to premptively credit though.

-My current goal is to simply make JEP into a rom, I'd like to do a few things such as keeping battle anims but alot of small things are up to change
+# My current goal is to simply make JEP into a rom, I'd like to do a few things such as keeping battle anims but alot of small things are up to change